Chariots of Fire: Plot

 A textual epilogue reveals that Abrahams married Sybil and became the elder statesman of British athletics while Liddell went on to do missionary work and was mourned by all of Scotland following his death in Japanese-occupied China.

 Cast

 Other actors in smaller roles include John Young as Eric and Jennie's father Reverend J.D.
-Liddell, Yvonne Gilan as their mother Mary, Benny Young as their younger brother Rob, Yves Beneyton as French runner Géo André, Philip O'Brien as American coach George Collins, Patrick Doyle as Jimmie, and Ruby Wax as Bunty.
+Liddell, Yvonne Gilan as their mother Mary, Benny Young as their older brother Rob, Yves Beneyton as French runner Géo André, Philip O'Brien as American coach George Collins, Patrick Doyle as Jimmie, and Ruby Wax as Bunty.
 Kenneth Branagh, who worked as a set gofer, appears as an extra in the Cambridge Society Day sequence.
 Stephen Fry has a likewise uncredited role as a Gilbert-and-Sullivan Club singer.